 Brett Costley, District 4 – Serving Vernonia

 Brett currently serves as the WOEC Board President.
 Brett was born and raised in Covington, Georgia and graduated with a BBE and MSEE from the Georgia Institute of Technology.
 He worked as an engineer for Compaq Computer Corporation in Houston, Texas where he met his wife, Penny.
 Brett and Penny moved to Oregon in 1997 where Brett worked for Intel Corporation in Hillsboro, Oregon for fifteen years.
-Shortly after moving to Vernonia in 1998, he became involved in community work including serving on the Vernonia City Council for almost ten years.
-He currently serves as board chair on the Vernonia School District board and is Vice President of the Vernonia Health Center.
+Shortly after moving to Vernonia in 1998, he became involved in community work including serving on the Vernonia City Council for almost ten years and the Vernonia School District board for five.
+He is currently a teacher in the Vernonia Middle School and Vernonia High School as well as President of the Vernonia Health Center.
 Brett and Penny are proud parents of two native Vernonians, Grace and Nicholas.

 Nicholas Galaday, District 5 – Serving Buxton & Timber

 Our residential electric rates are nearly twice those of the average electric Co-Op in Oregon.
 If we could aspire to become the second highest in the state, the average WOEC residential rate payer could keep nearly $70/month more in their wallet.
 It is for this reason I sought a position on our Board of Directors.

 We are quite fortunate to have access to BPA power, one of the nation’s cheapest sources of clean, sustainable, renewable energy.
 I offer up my managerial and engineering skills toward our common goal of efficiently and reliably delivering this power to our members, now and into the future.
 I am a fourth-generation electrician, and have developed / operated several businesses including electrical and mechanical construction firms.

 My degrees and background in the sciences led me through many careers starting with meteorology while in the Air Force, commercial pilot/instructor, math and science teacher in the Arctic, and finally serving as the energy management and conservation engineer at Microsoft World Headquarters in Redmond, WA where I managed a $16 million / year electric budget.